Skip to content

 The New Flow

-Starting with this release of SoC EDS, the new build flow is depicted below:
+Starting with the 22.1std release of SoC EDS, the new build flow is depicted below:

 U-Boot Examples